darkphantom-gamer/darkphantom-gamer/README.md

 Here is all about me :3

-- 🔭 **I’m currently working on**: Vulneblity assessment & Bug bounty
+- 🔭 **I’m currently working on**: Vulnerability assessment & Bug bounty
 - 🌱 **I’m currently**: learning AI & Neural Network
 - 👯 **I’m looking to collaborate on**: Anything :D
 - ⚡ **I'm**: 18 y/o